 Anjalé D. Welton’s scholarship examines how educational leaders both dialogue about and address race and racism in their school communities.
 Her research specific to racial equity and justice also considers the role of student and community voice, leadership, and activism in education reform and transformation.
-Some of her professional experiences include coordinator of a leadership and empowerment program for urban youth, a facilitator of an urban education teacher preparation program, and a teacher in large urban districts.
+Some of her professional experiences include being the coordinator of a leadership and empowerment program for urban youth, a facilitator of an urban education teacher preparation program, and a teacher in large urban districts.
 She is also committed to providing professional development for educational leaders on issues of race and equity.
 Her most recent co-authored book (with Sarah Diem, University of Missouri), Anti-racist Educational Leadership and Policy: Addressing Racism in Public Education, challenges school leaders to question the racial implications of the policies they design and implement.
-Their book received the 2020 Taylor and Francis “Outstanding New Textbook” Award in Behavioral Sciences and Education, and in 2021 it received the AESA Critic’s Choice Book Award.
+In 2020, their book received the Taylor and Francis “Outstanding New Textbook” Award in Behavioral Sciences and Education, and in 2021 it received the AESA Critic’s Choice Book Award.

 - PhD Educational Administration, University of Texas at Austin, 2011

 - MA Special Education, George Washington University, 2005

 - MA Educational Policy and Leadership, University of Maryland, College Park, 2003

 - Welton, A., & Harris, T. (2022).
 Youth of color social movements for racial justice: The politics of interrogating the school-to-prison pipeline.
 Educational Policy, 36(1)